Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Expressroute connectivity for AVS without Global Reach/readme.md

         --resource-group $fwRgName \
         --query virtualRouterIps --output tsv))
 ```
-Without closing the shell wherw you executed the code snippet above, set the context to the Transit VNet's subscription and run the command below.
+Without closing the shell where you executed the code snippet above, set the context to the Transit VNet's subscription and run the command below.

 ```Azure CLI
 for i in ${!routeServerIps[@]}; do \